Fraud Blocker

 If a couple has been married for over ten years, payments may be indefinite or based on certain conditions.
 In many cases, the payments continue until one of the following occurs:

-• The receiving spouse moves in with a significant other or remarries
+• The receiving spouse moves in with a significant other or remarries.
+Cohabitation with a new partner or remarriage are commonly implemented terminating conditions for alimony agreements in California.

-• The paying spouse loses their job or is demoted
+• The paying spouse loses their job or is demoted.
+However, intentionally quitting a job would not release them from their alimony obligation.

 FAQs

-Q: What Is the 10 Years Rule in California for Divorce?
+What Is the 10-year rule in California for Divorce?

 Contact Quinn & Dworakowski, LLP